 - 1. Long-sleeved disposable gown; impervious; resistant to the penetration of liquids, (arterial fluid, body fluids etc.). - 2.
 Gloves during the handling of human remains.
-The gloves should be discarded after each use. - 3.
-Protective head coverings that are to be discarded after each use. - 4.
+The gloves should be appropriately discarded after each use (follow the procedure the funeral home or clinical facility utilizes). - 3.
+Protective head coverings that are to be appropriately discarded after each use (follow the procedure the funeral home or clinical facility utilizes). - 4.
 Shoe coverings to be worn in the preparation room.
-These are to be discarded after each embalming. - 5.
+These are to be appropriately discarded after each embalming (follow the procedure the funeral home or clinical facility utilizes). - 5.
 Protective oral-nasal mask designed to prevent inhalation of chemical particulates.
-These are to be discarded after each use - 6.
+These are to be appropriately discarded after each use (follow the procedure the funeral home or clinical facility utilizes). - 6.
 Protective face shields and eye goggles to prevent body and arterial fluids etc. from getting into eyes. - 7.
 All remains must be washed with soap, Clorox, Di-san solution (or follow the procedure the funeral home or clinical facility utilizes) before being embalmed.
 Remains MUST be covered at ALL TIMES. - 8.
 NO cameras are allowed at any time.
 Picture taking is FORBIDDEN.
 Anyone suspected or confirmed to have violated this policy will be subject to disciplinary action which may result in dismissal from the program. - 9.
 All ID tags must be left on remains. - 10.
 All scalpel blades and/or hypodermic needles must be disposed of in RED CONTAINERS. - 11.
 All instruments that have been used must be washed in soap, water and Di-san solution, (or follow the procedure the funeral home or clinical facility utilizes). - 12.
 All contaminated solids must be RED bagged. - 13.
 Heavy duty rubber gloves may be sterilized for re-use. - 14.
 Attendance is very important.
 The clinical learning process must move on. - 15.
 Proper professional and ethical decorum is EXPECTED at ALL times. - 16.
 All injuries MUST be reported to the clinical instructor IMMEDIATELY and an incident report will be completed. - 17.
 You are EXPECTED to treat the staff at the funeral home or Clinical facility with the utmost respect.
 Any incidence of confirmed infractions WILL subject the student to disciplinary action which may result in suspension or dismissal from the program.

+APPENDIX I

-APPENDIX I Investigation of Violent Felony Offenses
+Investigation of Violent Felony Offenses